angeldollface/mandy/README.markdown

 - [Mandy's minimalist elegant blog theme](https://github.com/angeldollface/mandy-dark-material): A simple, beautiful, dark-themed, material-themed template site for the Mandy static-site generator.
 Start a new Mandy site with this site template like this: `mandy -i mysite -w angeldollface/mandy-dark-material`.

+- [Mandy's Deno Deploy template site](https://github.com/angeldollface/mandy-deno-deploy): A small site template optimized for deployment on Deno Deploy.
+Start a new Mandy site with this site template like this: `mandy -i mysite -w angeldollface/mandy-deno-deploy`.

+- [Mandy's Netlify template site](https://github.com/angeldollface/mandy-netlify): A small site template optimized for deployment on Netlify.
+Start a new Mandy site with this site template like this: `mandy -i mysite -w angeldollface/mandy-netlify`.

 ## DEPLOYING A MANDY-POWERED SITE ON GITHUB PAGES :rocket:

 Mandy has her own GitHub action to deploy your Mandy-powered site on GitHub Pages.
-You can find out more about that [here](https://github.com/angeldollface/mandy-github-action).
+You can find out more about that [here](https://angeldollface.art/mandys-house/documentation/deployment/).
 Other deployment services are also supported.

 ## CHANGELOG :black_nib:

-There is a detailed log of current features, past ones, and future ones [here](https://angeldollface.art/mandys-house/content/releases/).
+There is a detailed log of current features and past ones [here](https://angeldollface.art/mandys-house/content/releases/).

 ## HELP AND COMMUNITY :people_hugging: